one70six/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-This repo contains work pertaining to the data science track in coursera
+This repo contains work pertaining to the data science track in Coursera